 From 21 July – 21 October 2017 NHS England, the organisation that leads the NHS, ran a public consultation on proposals to no longer routinely prescribe 18 ‘low value’ medicines that are available by a prescription only or over the counter.
 Follow this link to read BHR CCGs response to the consultation.

-Note: Locally we have already consulted on some of these medicines and has decided not to fund them.
+Note: Locally we have already consulted on some of these medicines and have decided not to fund them.
 Once the results of this national consultation are known, later in 2018, we will assess the new guidance and how it might affect its local prescribing.